-a.
-Environment: Discuss the dominant vegetation type to be mitigated (e.g., conifers, shrubs, grasslands) and how the treatments will be maintained.
-Include the return intervals of the vegetation types in the project area for timing of maintenance and re-
+1. Environment- Discuss the dominant vegetation type to be mitigated (e.g., conifers, shrubs, grasslands) and how the treatments will be maintained.
+Include the return intervals of the vegetation types in the project area for timing of maintenance and retreatments (e.g., thinning, mastication, mowing).